Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The exchange market and demand systems

-The following bounds are easy to verify from the definitions.
-The proof is given in Appendix~\ref{appendix:missingProofs}. \begin{restatable}{lemma}{CESflex} The CES demand system with parameter $\sigma>1$ has elasticity at least $-\sigma$, and the Cobb-Douglas demand system has elasticity at least $-1$. \end{restatable}
+Using a demand oracle model, our algorithm is applicable to convex combination of simple demand oracles.

-\paragraph{Separable and uniformly separable WGS utility functions} The auction algorithm in \cite{GargK06} was later extended in \cite{garg2004auction} to separable WGS utility functions, that is, $u=\sum_{j\in G} u_j$ where each $u_j$ is a WGS utility function depending only on good $j$.
-This model was further generalized in \cite{garg2007market} to {\em uniformly separable} WGS utility functions, that is, $\frac{\partial u(x)}{\partial x_j}= f_{j}(x_j) g(x)$, where each $f_j$ is a strictly decreasing function.
-This class already includes CES and Cobb-Douglas utilities; however, it does not appear to extend to demand systems obtained as their conic combinations, where even the explicit form of the utility function is unclear.
+\paragraph{Separable and uniformly separable WGS utility functions} The auction algorithm for linear utilities~\cite{GargK06} was later extended to separable WGS utility functions~\cite{garg2004auction}, that is, $u=\sum_{j\in G} u_j$ where each $u_j$ is a WGS utility function depending only on good $j$.
+This model was further generalized to {\em uniformly separable} WGS utility functions~\cite{garg2007market}, that is, $\frac{\partial u(x)}{\partial x_j}= f_{j}(x_j) g(x)$, where each $f_j$ is a strictly decreasing function.
+This class already includes CES and Cobb-Douglas utilities; however, it does not appear to extend to demand systems obtained as their convex combinations, where even the explicit form of the utility function is unclear.
 Further, the running time bound stated in \cite{garg2007market} is unbounded for the CES and Cobb-Douglas cases; see Appendix~\ref{section:running-times} for further discussion.